 In concert with development and integration of health and safety considerations, notification tasks are one of the Checklist's first response actions.
-Materials supporting the completion of notification tasks include example BNSF internal and external notification procedures provided below.
+Materials supporting the completion of notification tasks include example BNSF internal and external notification procedures (provided below), BNSF's 'Governmental Spill Notification Procedure for Environmental and Hazardous Material Releases' Manual, and Hazardous Material Customer Notification Protocol.

-These prioritized notification procedures are designed to guide the communication of information from the time an incident occurs through agency spill reporting, stakeholder notifications, and personnel/equipment dispatch.
+These prioritized notification procedures are designed to guide the communication of information from the time an incident occurs through agency spill reporting, stakeholder and customer notifications, and personnel/equipment dispatch.

-Example BNSF Internal Notification Procedures
+BNSF Internal Notification Procedures